giuliacappelli/dissertationData/README.md

 ## Main experiment

   ### Stimuli
-  eng and ita csv files (stimuli for Medina experiment)
+  Stimuli used in the behavioral experiments eliciting acceptability judgments about the implicit object construction in English and Italian (2 csv files)
   ### Judgments
-  full judgments provided by 30 people (per language) on a 7-point Likert scale for TARGET sentences
+  Full judgments provided by 30 people (per language) on a 7-point Likert scale for target sentences

 __________